awarbler/CSE212-Final-AW/1-topic.md

                 return False
     ```

-4. Create an enqueue method
+4. Initialize an enqueue method
-    - Create a method that calls parameter self
+    - Initialize a method that calls parameter self
     - The element will be assigned a location
     - The second element will be assigned a location after the first element in the queue.
     - Time Complexity O(n)